Exodus (Plus One album)

 Exodus is the fourth and final studio album released by Plus One.
 This is the first time releasing an album without their former members Jeremy Mhire and Jason Perry.
 This is also their first album that was not released under Atlantic Records but instead released by Inpop.

+The Rocky Mount Telegram praised the band's transformation from a five person to a three man band, saying that Exodus showed they had successfully completed this transition with the quality of music presented.